liubivi/LongDocProcessingWithLLMs/README.md

 Connection Issues: Make sure you're connected to the correct accounts for Google Docs and Google Sheets.

 ## Output examples
+The worksheet "vertimas" ("translation" in Lithuanian) shows the initial large chunks of text, as sent to LLMs.
+The worksheet "segmentai" ("segments" in Lithuanian) shows the translation text split into sentences.

 ![An example of chunked translation output](chunked_translation_Zapier.png)
 ![An example of segmented translation output](segmented_translation_Zapier.png)